cakephp/docs/en/core-libraries/events.rst

 object oriented design.
 In this implementation, an event object is carried across all listeners holding the information and the ability to stop the event propagation at any point.
-Listeners can register themselves or can delegate this task to other objects an have the chance to alter the state and the event itself for the rest of the callbacks.
+Listeners can register themselves or can delegate this task to other objects and have the chance to alter the state and the event itself for the rest of the callbacks.

 Interacting with the event managers